REXY4/laravel-react/README.md

-# Laravel Vite React Project
+# Laravel Vite React Project Typescript

 This project integrates Laravel as the backend and React as the frontend, configured with Vite for a faster frontend development experience.
 Vite provides the benefit of speedy builds and instant module refresh during development.